pcarrier/blog/posts/form2mail.md

 How are you?
 ```

 `enctype` is only required for file uploads, and all fields are optional.
-If you POST nothing, you'll receive something like:
+If I POST nothing (`curl -d '' https://nothing.pcarrier.com/contact`), I receive:

 ```text
 From: "nothing.pcarrier.com" &lt;noreply@forms.xmit.co&gt;